-However, we decided to move outside the city soon to get some work done before traveling around.
-It's also easier to find reasonable priced accommodations options outside the capital; in Lisbon we had to pay almost 30 euros for a double room in a hostel.
-So we stayed for few days in an Airbnb in small Paco de Arcos, just a short train ride west from Lisbon along the coastline.
+It would have been nice to explore Lisbon for longer, but we decided to move outside the city to get some work done before traveling around the country.
+It's easier to find reasonable priced accommodation options outside the capital; in Lisbon we had to pay almost 30 euros for a double room in a hostel.
+So we stayed for few days in an Airbnb room in small Paco de Arcos, just a short train ride west from Lisbon along the coastline.
 We had plans to visit Cascais and Sintra from there, but as the weather was wet and chilly, we saved that for later and focused more on working.
 To balance all that laptop time we went running along the coastline, to the gorgeous Parque dos Poetas and to historical center of neighboring Oeiras.

 After Paco de Arcos we also stayed few days in Amora, a small town next to Seixal south from Lisbon, also just a short train ride away.
 Alternatively, it’s nice and easy to cross the Tagus river by ferry from Cais do Sodre terminal to Cacilhas in Almada.
 From Cacilhas you can continue south using metro and train.
-Public transportation in Lisbon and to neighboring towns is very organized, punctual and affordable, more about that will follow in separate post about Lisbon.
+Public transportation in Lisbon and to neighboring towns is very organized, punctual and affordable.

 Charmed by the Portuguese countryside